 The problem of environmental pollution makes us have to look for fuels that are less harmful to our heating.
-As the years go by bioethanol has become a quite famous fuel in homes.
-Therefore, it is difficult to choose which are the best bioethanol stoves, given the many models on the market.
+Over the years bioethanol has become quite a famous fuel in the homes.
+Therefore, it is difficult to choose which are the best bioethanol stoves, given their many models on the market.

-To help you choosing a bio ethanol stove, in this section of our website to buy stoves we tell you what to look out for when installing one in your home.
+To help you choose a bioethanol stove, in this section of our website to buy stoves We will tell you what you should look for when installing one in your home.

 Comparison of the best bioethanol stoves

-Below is a table comparison with some of the best models of bioethanol stoves that you can buy right now.
+Below you have a table comparison with some of the best models of bioethanol stoves that you can buy right now.